hoonto/plnode/README.md

 #### Step 1: Turn Node.js into a shared library:

-*This is already done if you clone plnode*
+*Is already done if you clone plnode*

 in common.gypi, need '-fPIC' around line 163-ish: